immutant/immutant.org/news/2013-08-20-openshift-clustering.md

-Lately I've been spending a lot of time on [OpenShift], building and testing a [cartridge] for Immutant that will properly form a cluster on multiple OpenShift [gears].
+Lately I've been spending a lot of time on [OpenShift], building and testing a [cartridge] for Immutant that will properly form a cluster across multiple OpenShift [gears].
 In this post, I'll go through the steps of deploying a simple application that demonstrates all of the Immutant clustering features running on the three small gears you get for free on OpenShift.